Skip to content

 What is limescale and how does it form in household appliances?

-When water is heated, the bicarbonate ion breaks down into carbon dioxide, water, and a carbonate ion.
-This reduces solubility, causing calcium carbonate to precipitate or adhere to surfaces.
-This process is particularly visible on hot surfaces of a pan or the heating element of a kettle.
-This deposition of calcium carbonate is known as limescale or boiler scale.
-The minerals that cause limescale are healthy for your body, so removing these minerals can have an undesirable effect on your health.
+When water is heated, the bicarbonate ion decomposes into carbon dioxide, water, and carbonate ions.
+This process reduces the solubility of calcium in water, leading to the precipitation of calcium carbonate, which adheres to surfaces.
+This phenomenon is particularly noticeable on hot surfaces, such as the bottom of a pan or the heating element of a kettle.
+This deposition of calcium carbonate is commonly referred to as limescale or boiler scale.

 What problems can limescale cause in appliances like kettles and showerheads?